Datatab

 Calculating the Log Rank Test

-Suppose we have group 1 and group 2 and we now want to test whether both groups have the same survival time function or not.
+In the next step, we will discuss the formulas for the Logrank test and how to calculate it manually.
+Suppose we have Group 1 and Group 2 and we want to test whether the two groups have the same survival function or not.

 Calculate Log Rank Test

-Similar to the Kaplan Meier curve, we then fill in the columns m, q and n for groups 1 and 2, respectively. m tells us exactly how many people had an event at this time.
+Similar to the Kaplan Meier curve, we then fill in the columns m, q and n for groups 1 and 2, respectively. m tells us exactly how many people had an event at that time.

-q tells us at which time point how many cases were censored.
-Here we have only the time 5.
-Since we, as already said, did not take over this time also into the table, this value is assigned to the next earliest time, thus with 4, therefore a 1 stands here.
+q tells us at what time how many cases were censored.
+Here we only have time 5.
+As we have already said, we have not entered this time in the table, so this value is assigned to the next earliest time, which is 4, so we have a 1 in the third row.
+We can do the same for the second group.

 Log Rank Test Expected Value Formula

-Let's take a closer look at the first case. n1 is 6 and n2 is also 6, so we have 6 divided by 6 plus 6 and m1 is 1 and m1 is 2, so we have 1 plus 2.
+Let's take a closer look at the first row. n1 is 6 and n2 is also 6, so we have 6 divided by 6 plus 6 and m1 is 1 and m1 is 2, so we have 1 plus 2.
 This results in 1.5.
-We repeat this for all rows and for both groups.
+We repeat this for all the rows and for both groups.

 Log Rank Test Expected Value